Skip to main content

 --log-driver syslog --log-opt syslog-address=udp://host:514

-β€’ Forwards logs to syslog daemon
+β€’ Forwards logs to a syslog daemon over UDP/TCP/TLS

 β€’ integrates with centralized logging.